 The Expungement Process

 If you are eligible for expungement under North Carolina law, an expungement lawyer will complete the appropriate forms and help you obtain the necessary documents.
 You may have to gather certain information to include with your request to the court.
 Such information may include affidavits that confirm you do not have other convictions, and others that support your good character.
 In some cases, the application for your expungement will also have to be provided to the District Attorney’s Office, so it can determine whether they oppose the charge being expunged.
-Once your expungement lawyer has all of the forms completed, they will file them with the clerk of court in the county where your offense occurred.
+Once your expungement lawyer has all of the forms completed, they will file them with the Mecklenburg County clerk of court.

 Your petition will be sent to the Administrative Office of the Courts and the State Bureau of Investigation, both of which will review your request.
 Next, a hearing is scheduled.